CAE Reading and Use of English Practice Test 11

 Scoff (v) — to look or think about something with disrespect or consider something unworthy.
 People often scoff at low-income jobs such as McDonalds.

-Pillar (n) — tall cylindric object used for decorations or as means of support.
+Pillar (n) — tall cylindric object used for decorations or as a means of support.
 Beautiful marble pillars adorned the front entrance to the gallery.

 Awareness (n) — state of knowing or understanding something.
 Spatial awareness.